evolinus/zooe/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-When possible we publish our work open access, if you need a copy of you have any question related to our work, please contact us.
+When possible we publish our work open access, if you have any question or request, please contact us.

 {% include section.html %}